Lina-Mykhailyk/se_project_aroundtheus/README.md

 # Around The U.S.

-This is the third project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on a Figma design.
-Various responsive design techniques, including media queries, were used so all the elements are displayed correctly on popular screen sizes.
+This is the project of the Software Engineering program at TripleTen.
+It was created using HTML, CSS and JS, based on a Figma design.

 [The link to GitHub pages](https://lina-mykhailyk.github.io/se_project_aroundtheus/)